You already know this: the global energy landscape is changing. And you’re probably wondering how it will af...16 March 2022

 1. Introduce Cleanups as a Voluntary Policy in Your Company.

-With the spring cleaning being around, why not take it one step further?
-Offer your employees to pick an area not far from your office and organize a team cleanup.
+Deep spring cleaning doesn’t have to be tied to one season only!
+Take it one step further by offering your employees to pick an area not far from your office and organize a team cleanup.
 If your company is fully remote, book some time when your team members can go and pick up trash in their communities.
 Check out this map to find cleanups already planned and register for an event!
 Also, remember to follow these rules for everyone’s health and safety

 Another great idea is cleaning up your digital space.
 Did you know that emails also leave carbon footprints?
 Every email you send or receive uses energy that powers your device and the network.
 Plus, it takes up the storage space.
 With each of us having several inboxes and receiving tons of emails every week, the problem is real.
 So use your inbox wisely: update your mailing lists, only message people who need to read the email, and delete all the emails you don’t need.